Metalhead (Black Mirror): Marketing

 In May 2017, a Reddit post unofficially announced the names and directors of the six episodes in series 4 of Black Mirror.
 The first trailer for the series was released by Netflix on 25 August 2017, and it contained the six episode titles.
 In October 2017, Jones revealed that "Metalhead" was filmed in black and white.

 Beginning on 24 November 2017, Netflix published a series of posters and trailers for the fourth series of the show, referred to as the "13 Days of Black Mirror".
 The poster for "Metalhead" was released on 2 December, and the episode's trailer was released on 3 December.
 The trailer led one commentator to speculate that the episode could be the show's "most disturbing episode yet", with another saying the trailer was "enigmatic".
 The following day, Netflix published a trailer featuring an amalgamation of scenes from the fourth series, which announced that the series would be released on 29 December.

 Analysis

 "Metalhead" has been described as genre fiction and low concept.
 Its tone is one of hopelessness.
 The episode is "pared-down and gimmick-free" and has "the most minimal plot in the series".
-The Ringer's Alison Herman wrote that it is the only episode that can not be read as an allegory.
+The Ringer's Alison Herman wrote that it is the only episode that cannot be read as an allegory.
 Jacob Stolworthy of The Independent suggested that it is the scariest episode of Black Mirror, while The Verge's Bryan Bishop and his wife were "literally squirming" while watching.
 However, The Atlantic reviewer David Sims commented that it has little gore when compared with other one-person survival fiction.